 - Don’t overpack your fridge

-We all know that being #FoodSafe isn’t just about the food served to our customers- it’s an end-to-end process.
+We all know that being #FoodSafe isn’t just about the food served to our consumers- it’s an end-to-end process.

-Here to guide you is GrabAcademy – a series of snackable videos to give you tips and tricks to become a 5-Star Merchant-Partner for both our drivers and our customers.
+Here to guide you is GrabAcademy – a series of snackable videos to give you tips and tricks to become a 5-Star Merchant-Partner for both our drivers and our consumers.

 Every course has two components: one (1) Youtube video and one (1) module.